 Liturgy, Loss, and Grief

 February 16th, 2015.
 My uncle died, riddled with cancer, at 51.
-My mother, his only sibling, found herself sullen in inconsolable grief.
+My mother, his only sibling, found herself sullen with inconsolable grief.
 I felt little.
 I did not visit him in the hospital as often as I should have.
 My family is small, and I was not sure how to handle death.
 I knew the dark figure was lurking, always lurking, in the background, ready to snatch life away at the opportune moment.
 “If I avoid my uncle,” I thought, “perhaps this wretched nightmare will end.
 Perhaps all will return to normalcy.”
 It did not.

 I was told that my uncle had wished he attended church more often.
-Our family has not attended regularly since my first communion.
-In his final months, he received the necessary conditions for his departure: anointing of the sick, sacramental confession, and communion.
+Our family has not attended regularly since my first Communion.
+In his final months, he received the necessary conditions for his departure: anointing of the sick, sacramental confession, and Communion.
 By this time, I was attending a Baptist church but considered myself (in all save the name) an atheist.
 I was asked to read at the funeral service in St. Charles Borromeo Catholic Church.
 The church, where I was baptized and received my first communion, had been renovated in our fifteen-year absence.
 I was to stand at the far side of the altar, read from a binder, bow toward a lit candle, and take my seat again.
-I muddled through the words, which were slipped inside of a dust jacket to prevent proper intimacy with the words.
+I muddled through the scripture, which was slipped inside of a dust jacket to prevent proper intimacy with the words.
 There was no chant, no real Mass for the dead.
-Instead, a few words were spoken, condolences were offered, and my uncle’s ashes were to be kept for several weeks, while the ground thawed.
+Instead, a few words were spoken, condolences were offered, and my uncle’s ashes were to be kept for several weeks while the ground thawed.

 I ignored the Baptist church services.
 I paid attention to little, including the gaping hole in my chest.
 Of the three living relatives I had, one was gone.
 It burned in me for months.
 I backed away from the Baptist church, withdrawing into myself and our family’s collective grief.
 I remained in that limbo for too long.